swatiLalwani/sales-intelligence-customer-analytics/README.md

 | What action should we take next?            | Rule-based AI insights for CRM         |

 📈 **Dashboards (Power BI)**
-These dashboards were designed based on business questions and acceptance criteria, similar to how a BA collaborates with stakeholders.
+These dashboards were designed based on business questions and acceptance criteria.

 Customer Behavior Dashboard:
 Lifetime value tiers